 Who Must Attend Orientation?

 Students who are seeking a degree or certificate must attend Orientation prior to enrolling for classes.* This also includes, but is not limited to, transfer students, re-admitting students, dual-enrolled students, early admittance students, and/or any other degree or certificate seeking student.
 Students who admit to MCC as a Guest Student or Non-Candidate for Degree student will be waived from Orientation, but are welcome to attend Orientation.
-We recommend due to room capacity and staffing, parents and guests including children do not attend the orientation.

 * - During times of high enrollment or individual circumstances, orientation may be deferred until the term begins.